darksideoftheshmoo/cellID-linux/README.md

 ## Usage
 ### Parameters
-Example parameters are in the parameters_example.txt file.
+Example parameters are in the `parameters_example.txt` file, and a full description is available in `parameters_description.txt` (copied from Gordon et. al. 2007).